-Restoration of mine sites is rarely done by mining companies, as can be seen globally - the developers leave when they've got the precious minerals mined, processed and taken to their own country (usually Canada).
+Restoration of mine sites is rarely done by mining companies, as can be seen globally - the developers leave when the precious minerals have been mined, processed and taken to their own country (usually Canada).
 Many declare themselves bankrupt and the local authority is left to clean up the mess in perpetuity.